maybe-surf/cse15l-lab-reports/lab1.md

 ## Trying Some Commands
 Below is a demonstration of some basic commands such as `ls -lat` and `ls -a`.
 When done with the session, type `exit` in the command line.
 ![Image](cmd.png)
+The commands above are now running on the remote server rather than on your machine.
+If the task involves working on several processes simultaneously you can open more terminals using the plus button at the top of the terminal window.